bigmlcom/python/docs/local_resources.rst

 Local Resources
 ===============

-All the resources in BigML can be downloaded and used locally with no connection whatsoever to BigML's servers.
+All the resources in BigML can be downloaded and used afterwards locally, with no connection whatsoever to BigML's servers.
 This is specially important for all Supervised and Unsupervised models, that can be used to generate predictions in any programmable device.
 The next sections describe how to do that for each type of resource, but as a general rule, resources can be